klarna-incubator/platform-colors/README.md

 Based on a color manifest (colors.json) this CLI will generate Platform colors for the respective platform.
 Using Platform colors enables you to change from light/dark - mode without any additional rerender.

+Under the hood we are using [Platform Color!](https://reactnative.dev/docs/platformcolor) on React Native and [CSS custom properties!](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) on web.

 ## Usage

 ### Getting started